jiasong18/Ant-Media-Server-Wiki/How-to-Setup-Ant-Media-Server-Clustering-on-Azure.md

 ### Step 2: Create a Virtual Network

-We need to create a virtual network named antmedia-cluster-virtual-network, and then we will add origin-subnet and edge-subnet as described in this doc.
+We need to create a virtual network named antmedia-cluster-virtual-network, and then we will add gateway-subnet, origin-subnet and edge-subnet as described in this doc.

 Click Create a Resource in the portal which is on the upper left.
 Enter Virtual network in the Search the Marketplace box at the top of the New pane that appears.
 Click Virtual network when it appears in the search results.